B2B tech marketing should help firms to get new clients. But if that’s the goal, how should it work?

 With a target in mind, the next step is to hone in on the individual buyer personas that would be involved in the sale.

 The range of potential targets is almost limitless – but you’ve got to pick one.
 For instance, if you’re targeting REITs, you might sell to a portfolio manager.
 If you’re targeting corporations, you might home in on the C-Suite.
-While you’ll probably have a pretty good idea of who you’ll typically be dealing with just given the nature of the company, the best way to verify this kind of buyer data will be through research.
+While you’ll probably have a pretty good idea of who you’ll typically be dealing with just given the nature of the company and its technology product, the best way to verify this kind of buyer data will be through research.
 Do buyer research, even if you have built-in assumptions.

 2. Refine the message.

 Okay, so you’ve got an audience identified.
 Now, it’s time to start marketing to them by refining your message.